Neural Network Surrogate and Projected Gradient Descent for Fast and Reliable Finite Element Model Calibration: a Case Study on an Intervertebral Disc: Detailed methodological parameters and models

 \subsection{Calibration baselines}

 \paragraph{GA}

 The GA \cite{nicolini2022experimental,gruber12comparative} was configured with a population size of 20, evolving from initially sampled random configurations within the parameter ranges.
 The six best-performing individuals from each generation are selected for \textit{Crossover} and \textit{Mutation}.
 During Crossover, four new individuals are created by combining pairs of the selected individuals.
 Mutation generates four new individuals by randomly altering a parameter of one of the selected individuals.
 Additionally, \textit{Immigration} is performed, introducing six new individuals per generation.
-The process iterates until an $\overline{\mathcal{R}^2}=1$ stopping criteria is met or $100$ generations are reached.
+Every tenth generation, a \textit{Restart} is performed and 19 new individuals are added to the best individual from the previous generation.
+The process iterates until an $\overline{\mathcal{R}^2}=1$ stopping criteria is met or $120$ generations are reached.

 \paragraph{Inverse model}